 Editorial policies should outline the journal’s requirements for data sharing, including any preferred repositories or data formats, as well as expectations for data citation and acknowledgement.
 Notably, different types of repositories are available, including institutional, disciplinary or generalist.
 Because many repositories are available, it may be challenging for journals to find and choose a suitable option to recommend to authors.
 The re3data database may be a helpful starting point in this regard, but journals may also consider mirroring the requirements of other journals in similar fields.

 In some cases, journals may require authors to submit a data availability statement, detailing how and where their data can be accessed.
+However, this may not necessarily ensure data availability (Gabelica et al., 2022).
 Additionally, policies should provide guidance on sharing other research materials, such as software, algorithms and detailed methodologies, which are critical for ensuring the reproducibility of published results.

 - COPE. (n.d.).
 Ethical Oversight.
 Committee on Publication Ethics.